Gabie Kook: Personal life

+In October 2023, Gabie performed an embryo transfer procedure.
+On February 22, 2024, Gabie and Josh officially announced that they are expecting a baby.

+In September 2024, Gabie recalled the process after the birth of their daughter, Julie via Caesarian section.

 Controversy

-In May of 2021, most of her videos were temporarily removed or set to private when a video, showing her allegedly flouting South Korea's COVID-19 quarantine regulations in October 2020, led to backlash (including threats of prosecution).
+In May 2021, most of her videos were temporarily removed or set to private when a video, showing her allegedly flouting South Korea's COVID-19 quarantine regulations in October 2020, led to backlash (including threats of prosecution).
 A video apologising for the incident was uploaded on 20 April 2021.

 In October 2020, Carrott and Kook came under scrutiny due to their alleged violation of South Korea's COVID-19 quarantine regulations.
 Kook went to Korea from London, United Kingdom for endometriosis treatment, and was required to quarantine for two weeks.
 However, a video was uploaded to social media of her and friends celebrating her birthday by welcoming friends at their door while they were supposed to be in isolation, and receiving birthday gifts.
 In one shot, Kook is shown removing her face mask to blow out candles on a birthday cake and apply lipstick, albeit in a socially distanced manner.
 Kook has also faced controversy over her eligibility for national health insurance in South Korea.

 In her apology video, Kook confirmed that she was mistaken in believing she was paying for national health insurance in South Korea.
 Some netizens, however, claim she was trying to game the system and that she knew it was in fact the National Pension, not the national health insurance in South Korea, that she had paid.

-She later underwent endometriosis treatment in the UK.

 Both Carrott and Kook posted public apologies after the incident, though both apologies were criticised for being inadequate.

-The alleged violation has since been investigated by Korean police who found sufficient evidence to send the case to prosecution in December 2020.
+The alleged violation has since been investigated by South Korean police who found sufficient evidence to send the case to prosecution in December 2020.
 Kook was accused of violating the Infectious Disease Prevention Act at the end of January; however, on April 14, the Seoul Western District Prosecutors' Office suspended the indictment against her as the prosecution decided not to file an indictment and dropped the case against Kook.